spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-custom-registries/deploy-external-registry.md

   generate a new registration token.
 For detailed instructions, refer to the [Create Registration Token](/clusters/edge/site-deployment/site-installation/create-registration-token) guide.

-- A private external registry that stores all images except for provider images required by your cluster.
+- A private external registry that stores all images required by your cluster.

 ## Deploy Cluster with a Private External Registry